Unilever’s SWOT Analysis & Recommendations

 3. Business enhancement for environmental conservation

 Unilever has opportunities to diversify by entering businesses outside the consumer goods industry.
 Diversification reduces market-based risks and improves business resilience.
 On the other hand, product innovation can increase Unilever’s product attractiveness by addressing the needs of increasingly health-conscious consumers.
 Similarly, the company has an opportunity to make its business more sustainable and environmentally friendly to attract and retain environmentally conscious consumers.
-In addition, market development can grow Unilever’s business by increasing revenues from the sale of its current products in new market segments.
-For example, the company can market its Lipton products as health drinks for consumers with special diets.
-The external strategic factors in this section of Unilever’s SWOT analysis point to major opportunities to grow the business despite its weaknesses.
+These opportunities require strategies for product development and business growth, which are addressed through Unilever’s generic strategy for competitive advantage and intensive strategies for growth.
+The external strategic factors in this section of the SWOT analysis of Unilever point to major opportunities to grow the business despite its weaknesses.

 A variety of external factors can limit or reduce Unilever’s business performance.
-The SWOT Analysis model considers these external factors as threats that the company must strategically tackle.
-The following are the threats relevant to Unilever’s consumer goods business:
+The SWOT analysis model considers these external strategic factors as threats to the company.
+The following are the threats to Unilever’s consumer goods business:

 1. Tough competitive rivalry